bomonike/bomonike.github.io/waf.md

    Unlike with Apache, NGINX/Lighttpd ignore incomplete requests by letting them run in the background, which does not use up system resources.

-2. Upgrade from use of HTTP protocol 1.1 to HTTP 2, which does not hold long sessions.
+2. Upgrade from use of HTTP protocol 1.1 to HTTP 2, which does not hold sessions open.

 PROTIP: The above advances have been available for several years.
 So essentially, "low and slow" attacks on an organization take advantage of that organization's inability to modernize quickly enough.
 Implementing the above involves changes to application programming code.
 The job of a CISO is to recognize this and rally the organization from the top down.